siyul-park/uniflow/docs/architecture.md

    +-----------------------+          +-----------------------+
 ```

-Each reader must sequentially process and respond to all packets, and packets sent by a writer must be returned as response packets.
-This ensures smooth communication between nodes and maintains data consistency and integrity.
+A single reader processes and responds to all packets sequentially, and packets sent by writers must be returned as response packets.
+This mechanism ensures smooth communication between nodes and maintains data consistency and integrity.

-Nodes executing the workflow wait until all response packets are returned before terminating the process and releasing allocated resources.
+Nodes that execute workflows wait until responses for all sent packets are returned before terminating the process and releasing allocated resources.
 If an error occurs during packet processing, resulting in an error response, the node logs the error and terminates the process.

-Upon process termination, all open file descriptors, allocated memory, and database transactions are
+Upon process termination, the system verifies normal termination and releases all associated resources, including open file descriptors, allocated memory, and database transactions.

- released after verifying normal termination.

 When a parent process terminates, all derived child processes also terminate.
-The parent process typically waits until all child processes have terminated.
+Typically, the parent process waits until all child processes have terminated.